Better Hardness Results for the Minimum Spanning Tree Congestion Problem: Preliminaries

-The concept of the spanning tree congestion extends naturally to multigraphs.
-For multigraphs, only one edge between any two given vertices can be in a spanning tree, but all of them belong to the cross-edge set $\cross{G,T}{e}$ of any edge $e\in T$ whose removal separates these vertices in $T$ (and thus all contribute to $\cng{G,T}{e}$).
-As observed in~\cite{otachi_2010_complexity_result_stc}, edge subdivision does not affect the spanning tree congestion of a graph.
-Therefore any multigraph can be converted into a simple graph by subdividing all multiple edges, without changing its minimum congestion.
-We use positive integer weights to represent edge multiplicities: an edge $(u,v)$ with weight $\omega$ represents a bundle of $\omega$ edges connecting $u$ to $v$.
-While we state our results in terms of simple graphs, we use weighted graphs in our proofs, with the understanding that they actually represent the corresponding simple graphs.
+\myparagraph{Weighted edges} The concept of the spanning tree congestion extends naturally to edge-weighted graphs.
+An edge $e$ with integer weight $\omega\ge 1$ contributes $\omega$ to the congestion of any edge $f$ for which $e \in \cross{G,T}{f}$.
+One can think of $e$ as representing $\omega$ parallel edges between $u$ and $v$.
+We refer to these parallel edges as a \emph{non-weighted realization} of a weighed edge $e$.
+Indeed, replacing $e$ by this realization does not affect the minimum congestion value, because in a multigraph only one edge between any two given vertices can be in a spanning tree, but all of them belong to the cut-set $\cross{G,T}{f}$ of any edge $f\in T$ whose removal separates these vertices in $T$ (and thus all contribute to $\cng{G,T}{f}$).

+We can also realize a weighted edge using a simple graph (without multiple edges).
+As observed in~\cite{otachi_2010_complexity_result_stc} (and is easy to prove), edge subdivision does not affect the spanning tree congestion of a graph, so, instead of using parallel edges we can realize an edge of weight $\omega$ using $\omega$ parallel disjoint paths.
+(See Figure~\ref{fig: single weight} for illustration.)
+We state our results in terms of simple graphs, but we use weighted graphs in our proofs with the understanding that they actually represent simple graphs.
 As all weights used in the paper are constant, the computational complexity of $\problemKSTC{K}$ is not affected.
+The proof in Section~\ref{sec: k-stc hardness proof} does not depend on what realization of weighted edges we use, while the proof in Section~\ref{sec: k-stc hardness bipartite graph radius 2} uses a specific realization that we refer to as \emph{spintop}: an edge $(u,v)$ of weight $\omega$ is realized using $\omega-1$ length-three $u$-to-$v$ paths in addition to a non-weighted edge $(u,v)$ itself (see Figure~\ref{fig: single weight}b).